Overview of Accounts Receivable

 If the sale is made under FOB destination terms, then the seller is supposed to record these transactions when the shipment arrives at the customer; this is because the delivery is still the responsibility of the seller until it reaches the customer's location.

 From a practical perspective, many companies record their sale transactions as though the delivery terms were FOB shipping point, because it is easy to verify.
+Recording the transaction upon arrival at the customer requires substantially more work to verify.

 Accounting for Bad Debt